In the parable Jesus told,

 The Inner Human Self

-The inner human self is a function of our eartly bodies.
+The inner human self is a function of our earthly bodies.
 It can be influenced by the spiritual core, or it can ignore it and even block the core's righteous influence.
 Yet, the inner self has no influence on the actual make-up of the core.

 The inner self is where our ego, emotions, psyche and passions reside.
 These elements are either influenced by or ignore the promptings and power of the spiritual core.
-When we allow the inner self to be influenced by the core and become aligned with it, the strength of righteousness in our entire being is multiplied greatly, and has a definite impact on the outer human self.
+When we allow the inner self to be influenced by the core and become aligned with it, the strength of righteousness in our entire being is multiplied greatly and has a definite impact on the outer human self.
 When the elements of our inner self cloud over or block our spiritual core by not aligning themselves with its promptings through right choices, our entire being becomes confused and is weakened considerably.

 The Outer Human Self

 The outer human self is greatly impacted by what lies beneath it.
 It can present itself as being happy, sad, confused, confident, righteous or evil.
 The strength of its appearance, as well as its ability to convince others of its status, depends on how the lower levels are aligned.
-This level is what we project to others of who we are, what we are like, etc. It is also what we see in ourselves, or try to make ourselves believe that we are.
+This level is what we project to others of who we are, what we are like, etc. It is also what we see in ourselves or try to make ourselves believe that we are.

 Some people are more adept than others in molding this level into appearances that may or may not be a true representation of what lies beneath.
 Some people's outer level may be as clear as glass, reflecting exactly what can be found in the other levels.
 When this type of person has allowed their inner self to be completely influenced by their spiritual core, the outer self presents a whole person that shines and radiates the spirit of the Lord.